We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - medications or drugs

-A doctor or immunologist may diagnose an allergy after conducting a skin test.
+A doctor may diagnose an allergy after conducting a skin test.
 This often involves pricking the skin with a needle or plastic prong that has a common allergen on it.

-At-home tests that look for immunoglobulin G (Ig4) in the blood are unlikely to provide accurate results, as this antibody is present in people who do and who do not have allergies to substances.
+At-home tests that look for immunoglobulin G (IgG4) in the blood are unlikely to provide accurate results, as this antibody is present in people who do and do not have allergies to substances.
+IgG4 tests are commonly used for at-home food allergy and intolerance tests.

-An individual who uses an at-home allergy test will likely find it beneficial to follow up on their test results with a doctor or immunologist.
+An individual who does decide to use an at-home allergy test will likely find it beneficial to follow up on their test results with a doctor.

 Some allergy tests may return a false-positive or false-negative result.
-It is important to see a healthcare professional for additional tests, especially if an individual is testing for food allergies.
+It is important to see a healthcare professional for additional explanation and testing, especially if an individual is testing for food allergies.

 Below is a list of at-home allergy tests that people can buy online.